Case Studies

 We knew something was happening with our father, but it wasn’t until many years later that we received a diagnosis.
 Early symptoms were subtle: we attributed them to carpal tunnel syndrome.
 It began with faint weakness with our father’s left hand, effecting his ability to grasp and utilize his fingers well.
 After seeing numerous orthopedic doctors, they could only conclude this was related to a recent car accident and suggested surgery.

-As another year went by and there was no relief with surgery and physical therapy, new symptoms began — altered posture, executive dysfunction, mood swings and intermittent tremors with no known cause.
+As another year went by and there was no relief with surgery and physical therapy, new symptoms began — altered posture, executive dysfunction, mood swings and intermittent tremors.
 We suggested he see a neurologist to see if something more was going.
 Thankfully, he found Dr. Erin Fienstien, out of UMDNJ, a movement disorder specialist.
 She quickly diagnosed him with corticobasal degeneration.

 Our father lost limb function slowly.
 Then he began to fall and had difficulty walking, eventually requiring a wheelchair.
-Later, he had difficulty speaking, eating and caring for his own activities of daily living.
+Later, he had difficulty speaking, eating and caring for himself.
 Our mother, Joanice, was his primary caregiver.
-Without her, it’s very likely he would have passed much sooner.
-She made sure that he was getting nutrients and medications, and cared for any wounds.
+Without her, it’s likely he would have passed much sooner.
+She made sure that he was eating well and taking medications.

-About two years before he passed, he asked his children to come over, to have the “end of life discussion” we had all been dreading.
+Two years before he passed, he asked his children to join the “end of life discussion” we had been dreading.
 Once we got there, we found ourselves laughing and reminiscing.
 We found our way through that awkward and terrible conversation.
 It was the best last night we had.
 His speech quickly declined after that.
 Although he couldn’t talk, he was cognizant of what was going on.

 The pathology report confirmed the initial diagnosis.
 We did not expect anything different.
 He felt so strongly that he wanted to donate his brain to study this dreadful disease and hopefully help someone else somehow.